 - Website: https://www.elephantdrive.com

 ElephantDrive is one of the few options on our list to support Linux machines, as well as offer an option for Windows server backups.
-The company recently announced HIPAA compliance and ransomware protections, giving developers and businesses ample ways to sync, share, and access their data.
+In 2019, the company rolled out a HIPAA-HITECH compliant Business Associate Agreement (BAA), ensuring HIPAA compliance for customers dealing with protected health information, or PHI.
 ElephantDrive lags slightly behind the industry leaders when it comes to productivity app integrations, but we love that the company’s introductory plan includes support for 10 devices and three subaccounts — features usually reserved for business-grade packages.

 In the data backup and storage game since 1995, IDrive offers a robust set of features that help users accomplish complicated processes within easy-to-use online dashboards.
 The cloud storage, online backup, and remote access specialists provide incremental and compressed snapshots of unlimited PCs, Macs, and mobile devices to ease bandwidth consumption and increase performance.
 Plus, IDrive gives users 5GB of free storage — not as much as competitors do, but we always appreciate a well-appointed no-cost option.